COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Extraocular retinoblastoma extends beyond the eye.
 It may be confined to the tissues around the eye (orbital retinoblastoma), it may have spread to the central nervous system, or it may have spread systemically to the bone marrow or lymph nodes (metastatic retinoblastoma).

 American Joint Committee on Cancer (AJCC) staging system

 Several staging systems have been proposed over the years.
-The newest standard for state-mandated cancer reporting to the North American Association of Cancer Registries requires AJCC staging, according to the 8th edition of the staging manual.
+The newest standard for state-mandated cancer reporting to the North American Association of Cancer Registries requires AJCC staging, according to the 8th edition of the staging manual (refer to Table 3, Table 4, Table 5, Table 6, and Table 7 for information about the pathological classification definitions of primary tumor [T], regional lymph node [N], distant metastasis [M], histologic grade, and prognostic stage groups).
 This affects cases diagnosed in 2018 and thereafter.
 Retinoblastoma staging is the first to acknowledge the role of genetic predisposition by incorporating an H category.
-H1 refers to patients with bilateral or trilateral retinoblastoma, a family history of retinoblastoma, or the presence of an RB1 mutation.
+H1 refers to patients with bilateral or trilateral retinoblastoma, a family history of retinoblastoma, or the presence of an RB1 mutation (refer to Table 2).

 International Retinoblastoma Staging System (IRSS)

 The more simplified IRSS has been proposed by an international consortium of ophthalmologists and pediatric oncologists; it is more widely used in the clinical setting than the AJCC staging system (refer to Table 8).
 A retrospective German study found that the IRSS predicted survival in 633 children with heritable retinoblastoma, 582 of whom presented with IRSS stage 0 or I disease.

 The following grouping systems are relevant for assessment of intraocular disease extension and are helpful predictors of ocular salvage:

 International Classification of Retinoblastoma